Physical Therapy, Athletic Training Department Name New Chair

-The Saint Louis University Department of Physical Therapy and Athletic Training recently announced that Tricia Austin, PhD, PT, ATC, will be the new department chairperson.
-Dr. Austin has served as a faculty member in the department for 13 years, and has been the department’s interim chairperson for the past two years.
+Saint Louis University's Department of Physical Therapy and Athletic Training has named Tricia Austin, Ph.D., department chairperson.
+Austin has served as a faculty member in the department for 13 years, and has been interim chairperson for the past two years.

-Being a department chairperson is a very important position that comes with its share of opportunities and responsibilities, but, for Dr. Austin, it was the people that inspired her to pursue the position.
+Department chairperson is an important position that comes with its share of opportunities and responsibilities, but for Austin, it was the people that inspired her to pursue the position.

-Doisy College of Health Sciences Dean Mardell Wilson, EdD, RD, believes Dr. Austin will be an effective leader for the department, which is consistently one of the college’s largest departments in terms of student enrollment.
+Mardell Wilson, Ed.D., dean of Doisy College of Health Sciences, said she believes Austin will be an effective leader for the department, which is consistently one of the college’s largest departments in terms of student enrollment.